Skip to main content

 Overview & Market Background

-Kyrgyzstan has been experiencing a prolonged shortage of refined petroleum products.
+The Kyrgyz Republic has been experiencing a prolonged shortage of refined petroleum products.
 Following the general economic downturn and specifically in the oil sector, this Central Asian country entered the new millennium demonstrating stable growth in demand for petroleum products (about 10% per year).
 However, the complexity arises because the growing demand is not matched by an equivalent increase in supply.

 Main Problem